CV

 Responsible AI

-Responsible AI work spanning applied model development, biological risk, and high-stakes sociotechnical systems.
+Responsible AI work spanning empirical model evaluation, biological risk, and governance in high-stakes scientific systems.

 Deep learning for biodefense